flyteorg/flytesnacks/cookbook/docs/getting_started/visualizing_artifacts.md

 # Visualizing Artifacts

-Flyte {py:class}`~flytekit.deck.Deck`s are one of the first-class constructs in Flyte, allowing you to generate static HTML reports associated any of the artifacts materialized within your tasks.
+Flyte {py:class}`~flytekit.deck.Deck`s are one of the first-class constructs in Flyte, allowing you to generate static HTML reports associated with any of the artifacts materialized within your tasks.

 You can think of Decks as stacks of HTML snippets that are logically grouped by